Interested in starting a new organization?

 - The prospective organization will meet with the New Organization Hearing panel to gather further information about the potential group.

-- The Hearing panel will consist of the Organizational Development team, the CSI Program Advisor of Service and Leadership, and at least one Student-at-Large from a fee-based student organizations (SAB, FAC, Student Government), and if available, a Career Ready Coach.
+- The Hearing panel will consist of the Organizational Development team, the CSI Program Advisor of Service and Leadership, and at least one Student-at-Large from a fee-based student organization (SAB, FAC, Student Government), and if available, a Career Ready Coach.

 - Potential organization members should be prepared to talk about several different topics including, but not limited to: the group’s unique purpose, group sustainability, financial sustainability, risk management, facility usage, etc. Potential Advisors are welcomed, but students should be prepared to answer questions. *When discussing risk management, please be prepared to address the five categories of risk as they apply to your proposed organization.
 Information on the five categories of risk can be found here: Risk Management